Chuck Norris: Mainstream success (1984–1988)

 In 1984, Norris starred in Joseph Zito's Missing in Action.
-It's the first of a series of POW rescue fantasies, where he play Colonel James Braddock.
+It's the first of a series of POW rescue fantasies, where he plays Colonel James Braddock.
 Produced by Menahem Golan and Yoram Globus and released under their Cannon Films banner, with which he had signed a multiple movie deal.
 Norris later dedicated these films to his younger brother Wieland, who was a private in the 101st Airborne Division, and had been killed in June 1970 in Vietnam while on patrol in the defense of Firebase Ripcord.
-The film was a huge success and Norris became Cannon's most prominent star of the 1980s.
+The film was a huge success, and Norris became Cannon's most prominent star of the 1980s.